Mercedes-Benz Vans has revealed pricing and specifiactions for the new Vito.

-The revised model will go on sale in Q2 with new engines, new safety equipment and mild cosmetic changes.
+The revised model features new engines, new safety equipment and mild cosmetic changes.

 The electric eVito Tourer also gets a battery upgrade, extending its range to around 260 miles.

 Available as a panel van with three seats, or a crew van with six seats, the Vito comes in three lengths – L1 (4,895mm), L2 (5,140mm), and L3 (5,370mm) with a height of 1,910mm and a choice of three trims – Progressive, Premium, and Sport, which is offered exclusively for the crew van.

 Visually, the van looks much the same as it did before.
 There’s a new grille and some minor interior tweaks.

 All rear-wheel-drive Vitos now come with Mercedes’ OM654 2.0-litre diesel engine, which is offered with 136PS, 163PS and 190PS.

 The two more powerful units come fitted with a nine-speed auto, while the lower-powered van gets a six-speed manual (the auto is optional).